Skip to content

 1. The table appears in the API table cache (GET /tables).

-3. The table’s database is listed in orchestrator.includeDatabases.
+2. The table’s database is listed in the databases value.

-If any condition is not met, the orchestrator will skip the table silently.
+(In opt-in mode, condition 3 is stricter: the table must have snowpack.maintenance_enabled = true.)
+If any condition is not met, the orchestrator skips the table silently.

 Diagnosis:

-1. Verify the table appears in the table cache:
+1. Verify the table appears in the table cache and check its allowlist flag:

 Terminal window

-If the table is not in the response, the API TableCacheSyncWorker has not discovered it yet or the catalog cannot list it.
+If in_maintenance_allowlist is false, the database is not in the databases value.
+In the web UI, such tables appear greyed out and disabled.
+If the table is not in the response at all, the API TableCacheSyncWorker has not discovered it yet or the catalog cannot list it.

-2. Check the table’s snowpack.maintenance_enabled property from Spark/Kyuubi or the Iceberg catalog.
+2. Check the table’s snowpack.maintenance_enabled and compaction_skip properties from Spark/Kyuubi or the Iceberg catalog. maintenance_enabled = false or compaction_skip = true opts the table out.

 Terminal window